minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 1. Inside *octopoes/octopoes/models/ooi/* create a file called *greeting.py*.
 This file will contain the model for our Greeting OOI.
-2. Inside this file we will create a class Greeting which will inherit from the OOI class.
-Inside this class we can specify attributes that this model will maintain.
-For this example we will add :
+2. Inside this file, we will create a class Greeting which will inherit from the OOI class.
+Inside this class we can specify attributes that this model will maintain. for this example, we will add :

    -  A greeting with the type string that will contain text from the information provided from the boefje.